sch3m4/mqtt-ble-tracker/README.md

 ## BLE Tracker
-This project was made to reuse RPI/OSMC devices as BLE tracker, but can work on any Linux machine with a Bluetooth device.
+This project was made to reuse RPI/OSMC devices as BLE tracker, but it can work on any Linux machine with a Bluetooth device.

 ## Prerequisites
 - On Debian based machines: